tristankleyn/which.dolphin/delphinID/README.md

 ##

-### Pre-trained classifiers for northeast Atlantic delphinid species
+### 🌎 Pre-trained classifiers for northeast Atlantic delphinid species
-Trained models are available for classifying northeast Atlantic delphinid species from passive acoustic recordings.
-[Click HERE to access delphinID classifiers for northeast Atlantic delphinids](https://zenodo.org/records/14578299?preview=1), as well as tutorials and suggested citations.
-On average, the northeast Atlantic delphinID classifier predicts events containing 1 or more vocalizations with an accuracy of 86.3% (90% CI 82.5-90.1%) across the seven species, ranging from 80% accuracy for short-beaked common dolphins to 92% for white-beaked dolphins, while discarding an average of 24.4% of classifications as ambiguous.
-F1 score (accuracy x precision) is shown for each species below:
+Trained models for northeast Atlantic delphinid species are available [HERE](https://zenodo.org/records/14578299?preview=1), along with further information and suggested citations.
+On average, the northeast Atlantic delphinID classifier predicts events containing 1 or more vocalizations with an accuracy of 86.3% (90% CI 82.5-90.1%) across seven species common to this region, ranging in average accuracy from 80% for short-beaked common dolphins to 92% for white-beaked dolphins, while discarding an average of 24.4% of classifications as ambiguous.
+F1 score (recall x precision) is shown for each species below:

 ##### Average performance of the northeast Atlantic event classifier (F1 score = accuracy x precision)
 <table>